HamzaMohsen11/pdsnd_github/README.md

 # Contributing
 Please refer to each project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

+# Issues
+File any bug reports, suggestions, or feedback!

 # Credit
 Made by Hamza Mohsen